 Operational Testing.
 Operational testing of a unit under maintenance is in addition to a unit in run status required for power plant reliability.
 Operational testing may deviate from FPP priority order and may require water that would otherwise be used for spill if the unit running for reliability is at its 1% lower limit (i.e., minimum generation).
 Water for operational testing will be used from the powerhouse allocation if possible, and will only be diverted from spill to the extent necessary to maintain power system reliability.

-Pre-Maintenance: Before going into maintenance status, the unit may be operationally tested for up to 30 minutes by running at speed-no-load and various loads within the 1% range for pre-maintenance measurements and testing, and to allow all fish to move through the unit.
+Pre-Maintenance: Before going into maintenance status, the unit may be operationally tested for up to 30 minutes (or up to 1 hour for 6-year overhaul) by running at full load, speed-no-load, and various loads within the 1% range for pre-maintenance measurements and testing, and to allow all fish to move through the unit.
+The unit will be run continuously during testing.
+Prior to installing stop logs for unwatering, the unit will be operated to flush fish, as described in section 4.3.3.
+Unwatering Units.

-Post-Maintenance: After maintenance or repair while the unit remains in maintenance or forced outage status, the unit may be operationally tested for up to a cumulative time of 30 minutes by running the unit within the 1% range
+Post-Maintenance: After maintenance or repair while the unit remains in maintenance or forced outage status, the unit may be operationally tested for up to 30 minutes (or up to 2 hours for 6-year overhaul) by running the unit continuously within the 1% range in order to get the unit up to operational temperature.

 Unwatering Units.
 Unwatering turbine units should be accomplished in accordance with project dewatering plans.
 If the turbine unit scroll case and/or draft tube is to be dewatered, operate unit with full load for a minimum of 15 minutes prior to installing tail logs or lowering head gates.
 If not possible to load, run unit at speed-no-load for minimum of 15 minutes.
 This is to reduce the number of fish in the scroll case prior to installing stop logs.
 If a turbine unit is out of service for maintenance for an extended period of time without tailrace stoplogs in place, efforts should be made to not open the wicket gates if the scroll case must be dewatered at a later date without the unit being spun beforehand.